About This Statistic

 This statistic represents the number of automobiles sold in the United States between 1951 and 2016.
-In 2016, approximately 7.1 million of such motor vehicles were sold to customers in the United States.
-Globally, car sales are estimated to come to around 75 million units in 2016.
+In 2016, approximately 7.1 million passenger cars were sold to customers in the United States.
+Globally, car sales are estimated to come to around 77 million units in 2016.

 U.S. car sales